rDunn28/rDunn28/README.md

 # whoami

-I am a Site Reliability Engineer with a strong focus on improving observability to enhance the reliability, and availability of applications on cloud-native platforms
+Guided by curiosity and a growth mindset, I am a Site Reliability Engineer with a strong focus on improving observability of applications on cloud-native platforms.

 ## Big Fan of